pluggdapps/tayra/sphinxdoc/source/tutorial.rst

 Template script contain directives and scriptlines, directives must come in the beginning of the document, followed by template script.
-Template scripts are made up of, tags, statements, comments, textlines, functions, control-blocks like `if-elif-else`, `for` `while` and filter-blocks.
+Template scripts are made up of tags, statements, comments, textlines, functions, control-blocks like `if-elif-else`, `for` `while` and filter-blocks.

 Expression-substitution can be applied pretty much anywhere in the document